Sutcenes/MovementOnTheWorld_TacoSupport/README.md

 - Diessa Plateau
 - Snowden Drifts
 - Lornar's Pass
+- Gendarran Fields
+- Harathi Hinterlands

 ___Trails without Informative Markers are also implemented for___
 - Field of Ruins
-- Gendarran Fields
+- Dregdehaunt Cliffs
-- Harathi Hinterlands
+- Blootide Coast

 ## **Your feedback is appreciated!**